Parkio/Parkio/README.md

 ## Host Parkio Server
 1. Run the NetworkIO java class.
 2. The local IP will be displayed in console.
+Enter this in a web browser to use.

-You must open a port on your router for global access.
+Note: You must open a port for global internet use.
+Parkio runs on port 8081 by default.

 To shut down the server, press the red Stop Button in Eclipse.
 To host on the web, you must open a port.